 |From||Corinna Hoose <email@example.com>|

-the Cloud Phase), the Institute for Meteorology and Climate Research
+The Institute for Meteorology and Climate Research at

-Karlsruhe Institute of Technology (KIT) in Germany invites
+Karlsruhe Institute of Technology in Germany invites applications

-applications for two open positions in the field of cloud physics:
+for two positions for postdoctoral researchers in the field of

-We are looking for highly motivated, independent candidates.
-We offer a dynamic work environment at one of Germany's largest research institutions for atmospheric sciences (read more at http://www.imk.kit.edu) with attractive programs for early-career researchers (http://www.khys.kit.edu) and payment according to TV-L E 13 (100% for the postdoctoral position, 75% for the doctoral researcher position).
-Both positions are available from 1st July 2017 (earlier or later starting dates can be negotiated).
+We are looking for highly motivated, independent candidates, ideally with previous experience in atmospheric modelling.
+We offer a dynamic work environment at one of Germany's foremost research institutions for natural science and technology (read more at http://www.kit.edu) with attractive programs for young researchers (http://www.khys.kit.edu) and payment according to TV-L 13.

-Review of applications for the positions will start immediately and will continue until the positions are filled.
+Review of applications for both positions is ongoing and will continue until the positions are filled.

 I'm happy to answer any questions related to these openings.